formers/former/README.md

 Former is the name of a little project I'd like to present you — it's a PHP package that allows you to do all kinds of powerful stuff with forms while remaining pretty simple to use.
 It's also a really nice guy too once you get to know him.

 Former chews a lot of the work for you, it handles repopulation, validation, grouped fields, automatic markup for your favorite CSS framework (Bootstrap, Foundation).
-I invite you to take a look at the features page to get more informations.
+I invite you to take a look at the features page to get more information.

 ### Introduction